leapicard/DGINN/README.md

 DGINN uses a parameter file to pass all the necessary arguments for lauching the pipeline.
 Two example files are provided in the main directory:
-1. one performing steps 1-7 (cf Overview) from the CDS of the gene of interest to the detection of recombination
+1. one performing steps 1-7 (cf Overview) from the CDS of the gene of interest to the detection of recombination (parameters.txt)
-2. one performing step 8 for the detection of positive selection
+2. one performing step 8 for the detection of positive selection (parameters_possel.txt)

 This is the recommended usage for DGINN, so that analyses for positive selection can be parallelized over all alignments instead of doing them sequentially.